finibusactus/3d-graphing-plotlyjs/README.md

 # 3D-Graphing-PlotlyJS
-A short and simple 3D grapher in PlotlyJS (not much functionality and quite slow)
+A short and simple 3D grapher in PlotlyJS (not much functionality and quite slow).